Wisconsin School of Business

 Econ 467 International Comparisons—Industrial Firms and Industrial Organizations

 Econ 473 Economic Growth and Develop in Southeast Asia

 Foreign language taught in the region, 22 credits, maximum of two languages.
 Retroactive credits apply.
 Students are strongly encouraged to take language courses beyond the minimum requirement in order to maintain proficiency, particularly if planning to take study abroad courses in the language.

 Asia: Chinese, Hindi, Hmong, Indonesian, Japanese, Korean, Pali, Filipino, Sanskrit, Telugu, Thai, Tibetan, Turkish, Urdu, Uzbek, Vietnamese

 Europe: Czech, Danish, Dutch, Finnish, French, German, Italian, Norwegian, Polish, Portuguese, Russian, Serbo-Croatian, Spanish, Swedish, Turkish

 Latin America: Spanish, Portuguese

 Area studies, 9 credits.
-Courses taught in a foreign language will also count toward the foreign language requirement.
-Students are encouraged to take area studies courses that also fulfill the social studies and humanities liberal studies requirements.
+Students are encouraged to take area studies courses that also fulfill the social science, ethnic studies, and humanities liberal studies requirements.

 A list of approved courses is available.
 Since this list is periodically revised, the most up-to-date information can be found at the international business major website.